arnauddhaene/deep-learning-mini-projects-ee559/README.md

 The project follows flake8 practices, with the exception of:

-* [E501 - Line too long] We use a maximum line length of 100
+* W293 - Blank line contains whitespace [Removed]
-* [W293 - Blank line contains whitespace]
+* E501 - Line too long [Modified: We use a maximum line length of 100]

 Furthermore, we don't lint Prof. Fleuret's [prologue file](Proj1/src/dlc_practical_prologue.py) as he consistently violates rule E251.